 Mr. Barry attended the State University of New York at Brockport earning a Bachelor of Science with a major in Business Administration and a minor in Sociology.
 He attended Brunel University of West London and graduated from Loyola University School of Law with a J.D. degree.

 Erin B. Nations is originally from Opelika, Alabama.
 She attended the University of Alabama where she graduated magna cum laude as a Marketing major, earning her Bachelor of Science in Commerce and Business Administration.
 After graduating from the University of Alabama, Erin received both her J.D. and M.B.A. from Cumberland School of Law at Samford University in Birmingham, Alabama.
 Erin co-founded the Atlanta-based real estate transactions firm, Nations & Robinson, LLC.
 Erin specializes in all phases of residential and commercial real estate, representing buyers, sellers and mortgage lenders.

 Ike W. Cobb is originally from Charlotte, N.C.
 He received his Bachelor of Arts degree from Presbyterian College and his J.D. from Walter F. George School of Law, Mercer University.
 Mr. Cobb is an active member of the State Bar of Georgia and a founding partner of McCalla Raymer, LLC.
-Located in DG Law’s Buckhead office, his practice areas include residential and commercial real estate as well as condominium law.
+His practice areas include residential and commercial real estate as well as condominium law.
 Mr. Cobb is a member of the Atlanta and American Bar Associations, Lawyers Club of Atlanta, American Judicature Society, the Rotary Club and Phi Delta Phi.
 He is also a board member for the FCS Urban Ministries.